fxboxed/eugo/content/turkey/specials/water/_index.md

 type = 'targeted'
 layout = 'targeted'
 tags = ['water']
-image = "/imgs/turkey/water-thumb.webp"
-alt_txt = "People enjoying water sports in Turkey's beautiful coastline."
+batch = "Top Water Sports Destinations in Turkey" image = "/imgs/turkey/water-thumb.webp" alt_txt = "People enjoying water sports in Turkey's beautiful coastline."
 +++

-## Top Water Sports Destinations in Turkey 2025
+## Top Water Sports Destinations in Turkey

 If you're on the hunt for some thrilling water sports, Turkey is the place to be.